 Quantité disponible : 1 disponible(s)

 Paperback.
-Etat : new.
-Paperback.
+Etat : New.
 'Grose's compassionate, honest and vivid account . deserves to be widely read.'-Sun-HeraldThe bombing of Darwin on 19 February 1942 is the battle Australia tries to forget.
 Although there was much to be proud of that day - courage, mateship, determination and improvisation - the dark side of the story lingers: looting, desertion and a calamitous failure of Australian leadership.The Japanese struck with the same carrier-borne force that devastated Pearl Harbor only ten weeks earlier.
 There was a difference: they dropped more bombs on Darwin, killed more civilians in Darwin, and sank more ships in Darwin than in Pearl Harbor.
 It remains the single deadliest event in Australian history.
 Yet the story has remained in the shadows.Absorbing, spirited and fast-paced, An Awkward Truth is a compelling and revealing story of the day war first came to Australia, and of the under-armed and unprepared soldiers and civilians who faced their toughest test on home soil.
-Special 75th anniversary edition of the compelling and very human story of the first foreign assault on Australian soil since settlement - the attack on Darwin by the Japanese in February, 1942.
-Shipping may be from our Sydney, NSW warehouse or from our UK or US warehouse, depending on stock availability.
-N° de réf. du vendeur 9781760296520
+N° de réf. du vendeur LU-9781760296520

 Quantité disponible : 1 disponible(s)